yousskadi/port-akeyless-workshop-1/Lab06/guide.md

 replicaset.apps/mynodeapp-deployment-7cdb766dbc   3         3         3       35m
 ```

 Now you see how the app is running in the cluster.

-You can open a new browser tab and navigate to the LoadBalancer service's URL to access the app.
+After waiting a couple of minutes, you can open a new browser tab and navigate to the LoadBalancer service's URL to access the app.
 In my case it was: http://a8e7f04292d3546cb8b64205606d9c10-67743035.us-east-1.elb.amazonaws.com

 ![alt text](../images/port-eks-app-running.png)